 This North Korean version of Facebook, whereby people can post messages and indeed photos, is much like the original Facebook.
 Some have said the North Korean version of Facebook is called StarCon.
 This has also been disputed by some, with it being said that “if” it existed it is now offline.
 Whether the North Korean Facebook is StarCon, or not my North Korean friends have confirmed that North Korean social media is a “thing”.
-There is though not a North Korean Tinder, before you go getting any funny ideas!

 There is also allegedly a North Korean style instant-messaging service, where again people can post pictures and send messages to each other.
 The North Korean intranet is indeed a lot more in depth- than most people would imagine.

 And of course whilst the full blown internet is not available to everyone in the DPRK, it is available to some.
 There have even been reports on which platforms are the most popular in the DPRK.
 In general though the preference seems to be more towards Chinese social networks such as Weibo, rather than Facebook, or Twitter,

 This is definitely one area where North Korean social media has a lot in common with Chinese social media, and indeed western social media, but also a lot of differences.
 We know that the North Korean authorities used social media platforms of the DPRK to spread information about the virus and prevention.

 In this case it would have resembled Chinese social media, but it is also here where we might also find some differences!
 China was arguably opened by forces organised through phones, do not epxect to see this in the DPRK.

 North Korean Social Media – Is there a North Korean Tinder?